domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 Wise as you have become, with so much experience,
 you must already have understood what Ithaca means.

-by Constantine P. Cavafy
+by Constantine P. Cavafy, Poet

 ## The First History Man (Mad Max)
 Where must we go...
 we who wander this wasteland
 in search of our better selves?

+by George Miller, Filmmaker

 ## Hamlet Act 3 Scene 1 Page 4
 For who would bear the whips and scorns of time,
 Th' oppressor’s wrong, the proud man’s contumely,
 The pangs of despised love, the law’s delay,